PowerShell/whatsnew/Microsoft.PowerShell.WhatsNew/relnotes/What-s-New-in-PowerShell-Core-60.md

 - Fix a bug in tab completion to make `native.exe --<tab>` call into native completer. (#3633) (Thanks to [@powercode](https://github.com/powercode)!)

+## Breaking Changes for PowerShell 6.0

 We've introduced a number of breaking changes in PowerShell Core 6.0.
-To read more about them in detail, see [Breaking Changes in PowerShell Core 6.0][breaking-changes].

-## Debugging
+### Debugging

 - Support for remote step-in debugging for `Invoke-Command -ComputerName`. (#3015)
 - Enable binder debug logging in PowerShell Core

-## Filesystem updates
+### Filesystem updates

 - Enable usage of the Filesystem provider from a UNC path. ($4998)
 - `Split-Path` now works with UNC roots
 - `cd` with no arguments now behaves as `cd ~`
 - Fixed PowerShell Core to allow use of paths that are more than 260 characters long. (#3960)

-## Bug fixes and performance improvements
+### Bug fixes and performance improvements

 We've made *many* improvements to performance across PowerShell, including in startup time, various built-in cmdlets, and interaction with native binaries.